 Native Foods Nursery is a team effort that’s way bigger than us.
 It’s a strand in a vibrant web of indigenous plants, adventurous gardeners, passionate educators, skilled wildcrafters and nurserymen, Native American wisdom traditions, and a swelling grassroots movement towards true sustainability and resiliency in the Northwest.
 We are honored to be part of the new paradigm of sustainable gardening!

-Meet the three core visionaries of Native Foods Nursery, connecting the movement with plants that matter.
+Meet the Native Foods Nursery Team, connecting the movement with plants that matter:

 Justin Michelson is a Northwest native, deeply inspired by the region’s plants and ecosystems.
 He weaves this foundational connection to Nature through his work as a horticulturist, educator, non-profit director, wildcrafter, and meditation teacher.
 For Justin, Native Foods Nursery is, at it’s root, a celebration of our collective belonging to the natural world and our ancestral heritage of living in balance with the Earth.
 He envisions that gardening with native edibles will return our region’s cities and suburbs to rich and resilient, life-sustaining ecosystems once again.
 He is humbled and honored to be stewarding and sharing these native plants that have been crucial partners in creating sustainable human culture for thousands of years.
-Justin is the founder of Native Foods Nursery and Director of Lost Valley Education and Event Center in Dexter, OR.
+Justin is the founder of Native Foods Nursery, Nature's Mind: the Center for Natural Mindfulness, and is the Land Steward at Lost Valley Education and Event Center in Dexter, OR.